vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     The **deviceClient** variable is used to store an instance of **DeviceClient** - this class comes from the Azure IoT Device SDK and contains methods that a device can use to send messages to and receive from an IoT Hub.

     The **connectionString** variable will contain the connection string for the device we created earlier.
 This value is used by the **DeviceClient** to connect to the IoT Hub.
+You will specify the connectionString value in the next step.

-    > **Important**: You will see examples in this and other IoT lab labs on MS Learn where connection strings, passwords and other configuration information is hard-coded into the application.
+    > **Important**: You will see examples in this and other IoT labs on MS Learn where connection strings, passwords and other configuration information is hard-coded into the application.
 This is done solely to simplify the labs and **is not** a recommended practice.
 As much as possible, security issues like this will be addressed as they come up.

     As noted within the code comments, connection strings and similar configuration values should be supplied via alternative means such as environment variables, command-line parameters or, better still, stored in secured hardware such as Trusted Platform Modules (TPM).